awsdocs/amazon-connect-admin-guide/doc_source/historical-reporting-limits.md

 Historical metrics reports have the following limits:

+**Service quotas**
++ Historical metrics reports have service quotas, such as **Reports per instance** and **Scheduled reports per instance**\.
+When service quotas are breached, the following error message is displayed: *Report cannot be saved*\.
+For more information about these quotas, see [Amazon Connect service quotas](amazon-connect-service-limits.md)

 **Data only for active queues**
 + You can get data only for active queues\.
 A queue is inactive if there are no contacts in the queue and no agents available\.